matmill5/sentiment-analysis/docs/P2_proj_elicitation.md

 - Lucki Ratsavong

 ## Update Problem Statement
+    See elicitation plan pdf
 ## Update/Identify the Customer
+    See elicitation plan pdf
 ## Identify the users
+    See elicitation plan pdf
 ## Identify constraints imposed by the customer
+    See elicitation plan pdf
 ## Assumptions and Risks
+    See elicitation plan pdf
 ## Timeline (Ganatt Chart)
+    See elicitation plan pdf
 ## Interview Questions

 #### Customer 1 - Lindsey M Myers, M.A., Director, Marketing Strategy and Research (Destination Kent State)